MicrosoftDocs/PowerShell-Docs/reference/6/PowerShellGet/Update-Module.md

 The `Update-Module` cmdlet installs a module's newest version from an online gallery.
 You're prompted to confirm the update before it's installed.
-Updates are installed only for modules that were installed on the local computer with `Install-Module`. `Update-Module` searches `$env:PSModulePath` and updates a module's first occurrence.
+Updates are installed only for modules that were installed on the local computer with `Install-Module`. `Update-Module` searches `$env:PSModulePath` for installed modules.

-`Update-Module` updates all installed modules.
+`Update-Module` with no parameters specified updates all installed modules.
 To specify a module to update, use the **Name** parameter.
 You can update to a module's specific version by using the **RequiredVersion** parameter.

-If an installed module is the newest version, the module isn't updated.
+If an installed module is already the newest version, the module isn't updated.
 If the module isn't found in `$env:PSModulePath`, an error is displayed.

 To display the installed modules, use `Get-InstalledModule`.